readium/readium-planning/teams/README.md

 ### The Teams

 **Note:**  Ric, Laurent and Hadrien, as owners of the organization are on all the teams by default.
-All teams can be thought of as "Readium * Contributors"  so the "Readium" and "Contributors" is omitted below although they will be part of the formal (github) team name.
+All teams can be thought of as "Readium * Committers"  so the "Readium" and "Committers" is omitted below although they will be part of the formal (github) team name.

 |  Team  | Repos | Members |
 |:-------------:|:-------------:|:------------:|